LispEngineer/stm-midi-poc1-sw/README.md

 * MIDI In doesn't seem to be working on either port
   * TODO: Try both TRS-A or TRS-B
+  * Did I make an error in Rx & Tx?
 * Enabling/disabling audio mute while no sound is playing makes an audible clicking sound on headphone out
   * This is also audible on the line out